The-DevSec-Blueprint/dsb-blogging-assistant/README.md

 ### Required Variables in Terraform Cloud

-The following variables from `terraform/core/variables.tf` need to be saved in Terraform Cloud as **environment variables**:
+The following variables from `terraform/core/variables.tf` need to be saved in Terraform Cloud as **Terraform variables**:

 | Variable Name          | Description                                   |
 | ---------------------- | --------------------------------------------- |